bsrthyle/behavioural-factors-and-adoption-of-CSA/README.md

 ## Supplementary Materials: (3_Supplementary_Tables.Rmd)

 Here, you'll find additional resources that complement the main findings of our study.
-This may include extended data tables, additional statistical analyses, and robustness checks that provide further context and support for our conclusions.
+This include extended data tables, additional statistical analyses, and robustness checks that provide further context and support for our conclusions.

 ---